Category: States

 Wildlife Watch: Lost Dutchman State Park

-We did a lot of hiking and exploring while we were in the Lost Dutchman area!
+We did a lot of hiking and exploring while we were in the Lost Dutchman area and we saw a lot of wildlife!

 We didn’t have to go far to see Wiley Coyote.
 This coyote was hanging around our campground.
 We heard a pack of them howling during the nights, but this one was not in a pack and was attacking cats (and maybe Roadrunners).
 The Camp Host told us the coyotes in that area will try to eat any food left out on the picnic tables even if it’s just for a few minutes.